Last update

 The thrilling “yarimawashi” maneuver

 It is held twice a year: in September for the coastal areas and in October for the inland regions.
 At the heart of the festival are danjiri, massive wooden floats weighing over four tons, pulled through the streets.
-The highlight is the yarikomashi, where floats are turned sharply at right angles while maintaining high speed.
+The highlight is the yarimawashi, where floats are turned sharply at right angles while maintaining high speed.
 Teams of pullers, foremen, and carpenters synchronize perfectly to execute this exhilarating maneuver.
 Don’t miss the illuminated danjiri at night, adorned with lanterns.

 Experience the magical atmosphere at night.